ExpressionEngine/ExpressionEngine-User-Guide/source/modules/metaweblog_api/index.rst

 Here you determine which field from your Field Group corresponds to the "Excerpt Field" in your Metaweblog API-compatible program.
-Only "textarea" type fields are available for selection.
+Only text-type fields are available for selection.
 This field is only available when using the Movable Type API.

 Content Field